 In short, this meant 37 US dollars was owed to me by the airline I had booked with, Vivo Colombia.

-How do you know if you’re owed airport tax?
+How do you know if you’re entitled to an airport tax refund?

 Firstly, log in to your online booking and check the breakdown of your trip cost, you should be able to see here all the taxes you have paid.
-If you cannot see the information in your booking, contact your airline via email or live chat and ask them which taxes you have paid within the cost of the ticket.
+If you cannot see the information in your booking, contact your airline via email or live chat and ask them which taxes you have paid as part of the ticket cost.
 Simple!

 I’ve paid airport tax, how do I claim it back?